-But steak can sometimes intimidate and confound both the seasoned and amateur griller alike.
+Backyard burgers are delicious and grilled chicken can be far from boring, but the king of the cookout is always a beautiful piece of steak.
+Because of steak’s high status, this cut of beef can sometimes intimidate and confound both the seasoned and amateur griller alike.
 What cut should you choose?
 What seasoning?
 Should it be tempered?
 In short, how does one ensure perfection when grilling steak?
-From essential tools and arranging coals to tempering, seasoning, and cooking technique, these helpful tips will ensure you stay in control when grilling and make certain you know how to grill the perfect steak.
+From essential tools and arranging coals to tempering, seasoning, and cooking technique, these helpful tips will ensure you stay in control when grilling and make certain you can grill steak like a pro.

-Strong pair of tongs.
-You don’t want to handle your steak over hot coals (or gas) with a flimsy pair of tongs.
+Strong pair of tongs: You don’t want to handle your steak over a hot grill with a flimsy pair of tongs, or even worse, a fork.
 You could end up dropping the steak if you don’t have a good, strong grasp on things.

-Seasonings.
-Whether you are going simple, with just salt and pepper, or using a more complex marinade or rub, make sure you have everything ready to go before you begin cooking.
+Seasonings: Whether you are going simple, with just salt and pepper, or using a more complex marinade or rub, make sure you have all your ingredients ready to go before you begin cooking.

 A rub is most commonly a mixture of dry spices and seasonings, like salt and pepper, that one rubs onto the surface of the meat to impart flavor.
 One great advantage of rubs is their ability to help create a particularly delicious crust on your steak, which helps seal in flavor and succulence.

 Marinades, usually a loose and wet mixture of oils, acid, aromatics, herbs and spices, are great to turn to when cooking thinner cuts of meat.
 A marinade has more of a chance to penetrate than a rub, and the best marinades can really up your steak game.
 For marinades to be most effective, they really need a minimum of half an hour to marinate.